cpichard/usdtweak/README.md

 # usdtweak

 usdtweak is a free and open source editor for Pixar's [USD](https://graphics.pixar.com/usd/release/index.html#) format.
-The project is still in early stage, but usdtweak can already be used for small and simple tasks like cleaning assets, creating and editing layers or inspecting and fixing existing usd stages.
+The project is in alpha stage, but usdtweak can already be used for small and simple tasks like cleaning assets, creating and editing layers, inspecting and fixing existing usd stages.

-This project is written in C++ and relies on [ImGUI](https://github.com/ocornut/imgui) for the UI and [GLFW](https://github.com/glfw/glfw) for the windowing system.
+This project is written in C++ and is made possible by [ImGUI](https://github.com/ocornut/imgui) for the UI and [GLFW](https://github.com/glfw/glfw) for the windowing system.

 ## Sneak peek